matt-cha/matt-cha/README.md

 ### About Me

-I'm a software engineer based in Orange County, CA.
-I am passionate about creating useful, fun applications that involve real world, modern, professional technologies.
-I am interested in advancing my technical skills.
+I love creating applications that are not only fun, but also have real-world applications using modern, professional technologies.
+I am constantly seeking to improve my technical skills and I'm always open to learning new things.
+Outside of coding, I also do professional photography work for weddings, engagements, and events as well!

 ### Skills